 Have More Time?

-If you have more time to spare to tack onto your Peloponnese travel itinerary, I recommend taking advantage of the islands that are in close vicinity to the Peloponnese.
+If you have more time, I recommend taking advantage of the islands that are in close vicinity to the Peloponnese.
 From the northwest port town of Kylini, you can reach the stunning blue Ionian island of Zakynthos in just over an hour.

-Spend time at the local sandy beaches (some rated the best in the world), the Blue Caves, and head to the 1980 ship-wrecked Navagio beach by boat to have a unique experience from your time in Greece.
+Spend time at the local sandy beaches (some rated the best in the world), the Blue Caves, and head to the 1980 shipwreck on Navagio beach by boat to have a unique experience from your time in Greece.

 Another island to visit close to the Peloponnese is the small Ionian island and one of the alleged birthplaces of Aphrodite, Kythira (the other place that lays claim to being the birthplace of Aphrodite is Cyprus).